 There may be several different filenames that all refer to the same image binary, as described in Section 5.2.7.
-If the primary has received multiple hashes for a given image binary via targets role (see Section 5.2.3.1) then it SHALL verify every hash for this image despite the fact that just one hash is enough to obtain the image itself.
+If the Primary has received multiple hashes for a given image binary via the Targets role (see Section 5.2.3.1) then it SHALL verify every hash for this image even though the image is identified by a single hash as part of its filename.